CyVerse-learning-materials/cyverse_quickstart_template/README.md

 ### Editing the template

-1. Edit the **index.rst**.
+1. Edit the **index.rst** and other files as needed.
 Save images or other files in the appropriate directories. **See the recommended style guide in the template.**

 2. Since tutorials will likely span multiple pages, you can copy internal pages page as many times as needed.
 Update the table of contents at the top of the 'index.rst' accordingly.
-We will have **only one tutorial or quick start per repo.**
+We will have **only documentation piece per repo.**

-3. Save your work:
+3. Save your work such as:
     - individual pages (e.g. `index.rst`, `step2.rst`)
     - images (as `.png` files in the  the `/img` folder)
-    - changes or additions to `cyverse_rst_defined_substitutions.txt` and `cyverse_rst_defined_substitutions.txt`
+    - changes or additions to `cyverse_rst_defined_substitutions.txt` and `custom_urls.txt`

-4. Edit the `conf.py` file to set the project and author information
+4. Edit the `conf.py` and `/misc/cyverse_sphinx_conf.py` files to set the project and author information

 5. Build the tutorial: